Runaway Traveller

 Families often looks for au pairs/nannies, who can take care of their kids during the day, after school, or over the summer.
 The role involves care taking, language practice, taking kids to/from activities.
 In exchange, you’d likely live in the family home for free and have most of your meals covered.
 There’s usually a less-than-minimum hourly wage as well, so it’s not one of the most lucrative nomad jobs, but it’s very chill!

-While this is an entry-level job, most parents want to make sure you have at least some experience caring for kids.
-If you have any babysitting or teaching experience, this can go a long way in your application.
+While this is an entry-level job, most parents want to make sure you have at least some experience with kids.
+If you have any background in babysitting or teaching, this can go a long way in your application.

-I have a friend who speaks English as her first language and we learned French throughout school as our second.
-She moved to France to be an au pair and got to help the kids learn English while practising her French in her day to day life.
-Win-win!
-She had a good time, but I’ve also heard some horror stories where the families are terrible people, so don’t be afraid to ask lots of questions and have a couple Zoom calls to get a vibe off them before you commit.
-Check out Au Pair World.
+I have friends who’ve done this and loved it, but I’ve also heard some horror stories where the families are terrible.
+So don’t be afraid to ask lots of questions and have a couple of Zoom calls to get a vibe off the parents (or kids) before you commit.
+Check out Au Pair World to find jobs.

 Hotel / Hostel Jobs